 Diagnosis depends on demonstration of living lice.
 Lice are detected by a thorough combing-through of wet hair from the scalp with a fine-tooth comb (teeth of comb about 0.2 mm apart); lice are usually found at the back of the head or behind the ears.
 Nits are more commonly seen and are ovoid, grayish white eggs fixed to the base of hair shafts.
 Each adult female louse lays 3 to 5 eggs/day, so nits typically vastly outnumber lice and are not a measure of severity of infestation.

 Controversy surrounds the need to clean the personal items of people with lice or nits and the need to exclude children with head lice or nits from school; there are no conclusive data supporting either approach.
-However, some experts recommend replacement or thorough cleaning, followed by drying at 130° F for 30 min.
+However, some experts recommend replacement of personal items or thorough cleaning, followed by drying at 130° F for 30 min.
+Items that cannot be washed may be placed in airtight plastic bags for 2 wk to kill the lice, which live only about 10 days.

 Body lice primarily live on bedding and clothing, not people, and are most frequently found in cramped, crowded conditions (eg, military barracks) and in people of low socioeconomic status.
 Transmission is by sharing of contaminated clothing and bedding.
-Body lice are main vectors of epidemic typhus, trench fever, and relapsing fever.
+Body lice are main vectors of epidemic typhus (see Epidemic Typhus), trench fever (see Trench Fever), and relapsing fever (see Relapsing Fever).

 Body lice cause pruritus; signs are small red puncta caused by bites, usually associated with linear scratch marks, urticaria, or superficial bacterial infection.
 These findings are especially common on the shoulders, buttocks, and abdomen.
 Nits may be present on body hairs.